 "The Montessori system was created by an Italian woman, Dr. Maria Montessori.
 Dr. Montessori had as her watchwords LOVE, WATCH, and WAIT.
 In the Montessori classrooms the teachers’ task is not to dominate, but to ‘draw out’ the minds of the three, four, and five year olds, to teach them to learn reading, writing, mathematics, music, and manners, by the use of dozens of different playthings – toys which really are tools to be used to awaken thought, logic, personal relationships and abstract conception.”

 Dr. Montessori's method allows the child to make her own choices, exercise courtesy, be independent and enjoy learning.
 But how, specifically, does Dr. Montessori's approach achieve this?
 You can learn more about the Montessori method easily:

-Steven Hughes, Ph.D, L.P, pediatric neuropsychologist, Assistant Professor of Pediatrics & Neurology, University of Minnesota Medical School.
-American Board of Pediatric Neurophysiology, describes Montessori in 100 words:
+Steven Hughes, a pediatric neuropsychologist and Assistant Professor of Pediatrics & Neurology at the University of Minnesota Medical School, describes Montessori education as: